Gloucester City A.F.C.: Flooding, promotion and exile

 In July 2007, Gloucester City's home, Meadow Park, was affected by the Gloucestershire flooding that engulfed the county.
 The club was hit with almost 8 mi of water, almost submerging the crossbar.
 An astonishing picture, featured in The Sun, on Sky News and on the BBC, shot the club to national attention both in the media and among football supporters across the country.
 It caused many of the club's supporters to start a donation fund to help the club.

 The club's first season in exile was at Forest Green Rovers New Lawn Stadium, despite the loss of a stadium and revenue stream the club finished a creditable 6th in the league, just outside the Playoffs.

-The club's second season in exile at Cirencester Town proved to be one of the greatest in its history.
+The club's second season in exile at Cirencester Town proved to be one of the greatest in history.
 The club finished 3rd in the Southern Premier League thus qualifying for the Playoffs.
 In the Southern League Playoff semi-final Cambridge City were beaten 3–1 at the Corinium Stadium.
 They went on to play Farnborough in the final at Cherrywood Road and won 1–0 with Matt Rose scoring the crucial goal, ending a 70-year continuous association with the Southern Football League, and gaining promotion to Conference Football for the first time.
-A quite remarkable achievement considering the club's predicament.

 In a controversial decision, the F.A. placed Gloucester City in the Conference North for the 2009–10 season.
 The reason given was that Worcester City, despite being considerably further north than both Gloucester and Cirencester, was given a guarantee after being moved to the Conference South the previous year against its will that it would not be moved back to the North for three seasons without its consent.
 Worcester City refused to consent to an early move back to the North, thus forcing Gloucester to take their place.
 The club finished 18th in its maiden Conference North season.

 Near the end of the club's maiden Conference North season, new F.A. ground regulations meant that Cirencester Town's Corinium Stadium would not be suitable for use in the following season meaning if the club failed to find a suitable new home, it would be forcibly relegated.
 It was announced in March 2010 that the club would be groundsharing with major rivals Cheltenham Town for the forthcoming two seasons.
 Gloucester City Council provided £20,000 towards helping this agreement, heralding a new era in co-operation between the club and the council, and with Cheltenham Town.